Spatial Diversity and Entropy Accumulation Curves represent the accumulation of entropy and diversity with respect to the distance from individuals

 a spatialized community (A dbmss::wmppp object with

-values as species names.)- orders
+PointTypevalues as species names.)- orders

-A numeric vector: the diversity orders to address.
+a numeric vector: the diversity orders to address.
 Default is 0.

 - neighbors

-A vector of integers.
+a vector of integers.
 Entropy will be accumulated along this number of neighbors around each individual.
 Default is 10% of the individuals.

 - r

-A vector of distances.
+a vector of distances.
 If

 The edge-effect correction to apply when estimating the entropy of a neighborhood community that does not fit in the window.
 Does not apply if neighborhoods are defined by the number of neighbors.
 Default is "none". "extrapolation" extrapolates the observed diversity up to the number of individuals estimated in the full area of the neighborhood, which is slow.

-- richness_estimator
+- entropy_estimator

 an estimator of richness to evaluate the total number of species, see div_richness. used for interpolation and extrapolation.